jnovack/autossh/README.md

 You are running `docker` on *target*, your home computer.
-(Note: Linux Docker hosts automatically create a `docker0` interface with `172.17.0.1` so the containers can route to the host and out to other networks.)
+(Note: Linux Docker hosts automatically create a `docker0` interface with `172.17.0.1` so the containers can route to the host and out to other networks.
+A container that starts up could have the IP address `172.17.0.2`, for our example.)
 You have a Virtual Private Server (VPS) on the Internet that is accessible to all.
 This *local* docker container will make a connection to the *remote* VPS and tunnel *remote* port 2222 to *target* port 22.
 Any connection to *remote* port 2222